 Property

-William has an interest in property cases, and is quickly gaining experience in a range of property work.
-During pupillage, he acted in a variety of property cases including those involving HMO regulations and homelessness appeals.
-He also acts in TOLATA cases.
+William has experience in a range of property work.
+From the beginning of his career, he has acted in a variety of property cases including those involving HMO regulations and homelessness appeals.
+He accepts instructions in all aspects of property litigation and TOLATA work.

 Instruct